ng-labo/gobgp-grpc-java/README.md

 ### using leiningen

-- Now Instead of maven, I start to use [leiningen](https://leiningen.org/) as build tool.
+- Now instead of maven, I start to use [leiningen](https://leiningen.org/) as build tool.
 - `lein uberjar` then being run protoc, javac and uberjar.
 - `java -jar target/uberjar/gobgp-grpc-java-0.1.0-SNAPSHOT-standalone.jar` then a example will run.
-- `lein repl` can let me like interpreter.
+- `lein repl` can let me feel like interpreter.